-The UK’s ageing population means that an increasing number of people are caring for an older loved one.
+The UK’s population is ageing and this means that an increasing number of people are caring for an older loved one.
 However, taking on the role of carer can take its toll.
 Research published by Carers UK in 2018 showed that almost three quarters of carers in the UK have suffered from mental ill health as a result of caring, and well over half say their physical health has worsened.
-In the same research, carers said the factors that contributed most to their stress and anxiety were insufficient sleep, the challenge of providing hands-on care for the person they care for, and managing financially.
+In the same research, carers said the factors that contributed most to their stress and anxiety were insufficient sleep, the challenge of providing hands-on care, and struggling to manage financially.

 If you’re a carer, it can be difficult to find time for yourself, but remember that your health and wellbeing are important, too.
 If you’re happy and well, you’re better able to provide help and support to others.

 Try to make time for your own interests whenever you can.
 If you spend a lot of time thinking about, or caring for, someone else, a bit of ‘me time’ can do you the world of good – taking your mind off your responsibilities and helping to recharge your batteries.

 Of course, finding that spare time is easier said than done.
 You might find it helpful to have a plan of action to make sure you have time for your leisure activities.
-Setting aside a few hours every week when you do a class or activity can be a way of achieving that.
+Setting aside a few hours every week when you do a class or an activity can be a way of achieving that.

 If the person you’re looking after needs continuous care, talk to another relative or friend to see if they can take over caring duties for a few hours a week, on a regular basis.
 Our guide to respite care has useful advice on how to arrange short- or long-term respite care, including getting support from day centres.